 Any paper sorts, printable games, or pocket chart activities will last much longer if printed on cardstock, and you will also have the option to laminate them so that they last even longer.
 I used to buy smaller packs found at Hobby Lobby or Target, but I found that I go through a lot, so I buy larger reams now.

 Go ahead and do yourself a favor-buy one of these.
 If you have a young toddler who doesn’t use colored pencils much, you are fine without, but once your preschooler is getting more into coloring with pencils, you will definitely want to have an electric pencil sharpener.
-I like this one because it’s quiet enough to use while my little guy is napping!
+I like this one because it’s portable and has a safety feature to protect little fingers!

 Must-Have Supplies for At-Home Preschool

 The chances are HIGH that you will use at least two of these supplies each time you do school with your kids.
 Some you will use more frequently, like glue sticks, coloring pencils, and construction paper.

 Paint is also used frequently.
 I really like the Melissa and Doug brand because it does not have a toxic smell like a lot of other popular brands.
 The Melissa and Doug crayons are also great.
 Instead of having the traditional cylinder shape, they have three distinct sides which helps my 2 year old with the correct grip.

 I started my daughter with scissors similar to these.
 It was a safe choice for her first pair of scissors because they were not very sharp, they had plastic covering around the entire blade, and they included a little lever that helped her open the scissors as she was cutting.

 But once she got a little more responsible, I upgraded to these.
 They are just a bit sharper and you don’t have to hold the paper at the perfect angle for them to cut.

 I almost couldn’t believe it, but my 2 year old just sat and cut for over an hour today.
 An hour of quiet, focused, fine motor development with just scissors and a piece of paper.
 Amazing!